 The recovered amount of input VAT will be £6,290 (£31,450 × 20%) assuming 100% business use.

 There are two types of leases agreements available i.e. finance lease and operating lease.
 Both have different tax implications.
 Details are below:

-- Under an operating lease, your company (the lessee) simply pays lease payments and either extends the lease, or returns the car at the end of the contract term.
+- Under an operating lease, your company (the lessee) simply pays lease payments and either extend the lease or tax returns the car at the end of the contract term.
 The car dealer (lessor) retains ownership of the car throughout and assumes the “risks and rewards” of ownership.
-For a lease on a car to be treated as an operating lease, there must be no option to purchase the car at the end of the lease, with the car being returned to car dealer.
+For a lease on a car to be treated as an operating lease, there must be no option to purchase the car at the end of the lease, with the car being returned to a car dealer.
 Your company can claim corporation tax relief on full amount of lease payment.
-On operating lease car doesn’t qualify for any kind of capital allowance.
+On an operating lease, the car doesn’t qualify for any kind of capital allowance.
 If CO2 emission of the leased car is more than 130g/km then 15% portion of the lease payment will be disallowed expense for the company.

-If you buy a car through lease for use in business (100%), then you can claim 50% of VAT paid on that car.
-If the car will have private use then VAT cannot be recovered and car will be called as “VAT blocked”.
+If you buy a car through a lease for use in business (100%), then you can claim 50% of VAT paid on that car.
+If the car will have private use then VAT cannot be recovered and the car will be called “VAT blocked”.
 Most company cars are VAT blocked.

 For example, your company buys the above car by an operating lease agreement and the lease payment per month is £500.
 The allowed expense for your company will be £500 which will save annual corporation tax of £969 (£500 × 12 × 19% × 85%).

 The amount of VAT recovered will be £ 600 per year (£500 × 12 × 20% × 50%) assuming 100% business use.